 I am pregnant – can I still get acupuncture?

 Yes!
-In fact, there are many reason why an expecting Mom would benefit from a string of treatments.
-Here are a few we’ve seen here in clinic: Managing gestational diabetes and thyroid changes during pregnancy, nausea, heartburn, low back pain and sciatica, wrist pain, insomnia, stress and anxiety, urinary tract infections, threatened miscarriage and breech position of the baby.
+In fact, there are many reasons why an expecting Mom would benefit from a string of treatments.
+Here are a few we’ve seen here in clinic: Managing gestational diabetes and thyroid changes during pregnancy, nausea, heartburn, low back pain, and sciatica, wrist pain, insomnia, stress and anxiety, urinary tract infections, threatened miscarriage and breech position of the baby.
 Many ‘overdue’ Moms use acupuncture to help induce labor when faced with the prospect of chemical induction.
-In addition, after the baby’s birth acupuncture can assist new Moms to recover strength and build back reserves while helping to manage common post-partum problems like: depression, insufficient lactation, mastitis, night sweats, fatigue, and persistent uterine bleeding
+In addition, after the baby’s birth acupuncture can assist new Moms to recover strength and build back reserves while helping to manage common post-partum problems like: depression, insufficient lactation, mastitis, night sweats, fatigue, and persistent uterine bleeding.

 Can my child receive acupuncture?

 Absolutely.
 In fact, we’ve seen many kids respond to acupuncture more quickly than adults do!
 With acupuncture rallying the body’s own resources in order to function better, young people’s deep energy reserves play a central role in reliably turning illness/injuries around quickly.
-From newborns on up to the late-teens years, we’ve been able to help kids and young adults get a better handle on stomachaches, chronic nausea. earaches, chronic bed-wetting, headaches and asthma (among other complaints) with regularity
+From newborns on up to the late-teens years, we’ve been able to help kids and young adults get a better handle on stomachaches, chronic nausea, earaches, chronic bed-wetting, headaches and asthma (among other complaints) with regularity.